harsh16629/Hybrid-Recommendation-System-with-Machine-Learning/README.md

 3. Hybrid Recommendations:
    - Combines collaborative and content-based recommendations.
    - Displays a diverse set of recommendations for a given user and item.

+4. Real-Time Processing:
+- Sends recommendations to the Kafka recommendations topic for real-time streaming.
+- Use a Kafka consumer to listen to the topic and process recommendations in real-time.

+5. Experiment Tracking:
+- Use MLflow to track experiments, log parameters, metrics, and model artifacts
 ---

 ## Output